SpikeHD/AsciiVert/README.md

-# MediaToAscii - Convert images and videos to ASCII art!
+# AsciiVert - Convert images and videos to ASCII art!

 This repository aims to provide a very needed, very important service: converting images and videos to ASCII art!